ToolJet/ToolJet/docs/docs/widgets/svg-image.md

 Enter the SVG data of the image to display it on the component.

 :::tip
 Refer to the resources where SVG files are downloaded for free.
-You copy-paste the below data in this field to see a new icon being rendered.
+You can copy-paste the below data in this field to see a new icon being rendered.
 :::

 ```